mesosphere/dcos-commons/docs/pages/faq.md

 #### __How can I get commercial support for the DC/OS SDK?__

-  Mesosphere only offers support to ISVs on a subscription basis through the Mesosphere Partner Program.
+  Mesosphere offers support to approved ISVs as part of the Mesosphere Partner Program.

 #### __What is a DC/OS service?__